lift-project/lift/TUTORIAL-SPATIAL.md

 new `spatial` branch of Lift that's not included in the GitLab project.

 There is a limited documentation provided here: [https://lift-project.readthedocs.io/en/latest/](https://lift-project.readthedocs.io/en/latest/).
-The `Getting Started with Lift` section is particularly extensive for installing Lift, its dependencies and setting up IntelliJ.
+- The `Getting Started with Lift` section is particularly extensive for installing Lift, its dependencies and setting up IntelliJ.
-For the Spatial tutorial, you can skip OpenCL and C++ -related steps.
+- When installing Lift, the native installation method might be easiest to troubleshoot.
-The native installation method might be easiest to troubleshoot.
+- For the Spatial tutorial, the OpenCL-related steps might not be needed, but it would be helpful to be able to run the OpenCL tests to familiarise yourself with Lift in general.

 ## Basic examples ##
 Play around with examples in `src/test/tutorial` to familiarise yourself with the Lift language.
 These examples use the